Adolfo Bautista: Guadalajara

-After a long transfer period, he was transferred to Guadalajara in 2004.
+Bautista joined Guadalajara in 2004.
 In his first season, he scored nine goals in 19 games and was the team's top scorer.

 In 2005, he participated in the Copa Libertadores and scored the last goal of the match with a long-range strike in their notorious 4–0 victory over Boca Juniors.
-In the second leg at La Bombonera, which ended in a 0–0 draw, Bautista was elbowed by Raúl Alfredo Cascini.
-After that, Bautista got up and showed four fingers to the Boca crowd, making a reference to Boca's loss in the first leg.
-Moments later, Martín Palermo ran up to him and headbutted him.
-Both Palermo and Bautista were red carded for the incident.
-However, as Bautista was walking off the pitch, a Boca fan attempted to punch him, and Boca coach Jorge José Benítez was caught on tape spitting in his face.
-The ref attempted to restart the match, but ultimately decided to end it early due to the serious incidents on the pitch, which resulted in Boca's elimination.
-Chivas went on and lost to Atletico Paranaense 5–2 on aggregate.
+The second leg was played at La Bombonera, which ended in a 0–0 draw.
+Chivas went on to the semi-finals and lost to Atletico Paranaense 5–2 on aggregate.

 During the 2006 Apertura, Bautista scored seven goals to go along with his five assists.
 He also led Guadalajara to win the final against Deportivo Toluca, after scoring the championship winning goal.
 On June 11, 2007, Bautista was put on the Transfer list along with Diego Martínez (who fell out of favor with Vergara), after coach José Manuel de la Torre was not happy with his performance in the loss against rivals América in the 2007 Clausura semi-finals.

 Chiapas

 'Bofo' was sold to Chiapas on August 4, 2007, and played his first game with them in a 1–1 tie against Atlante.
 Bautista was given the number 1 (which is mostly used by goalkeepers).
 On October 31, 2007 'Bofo' scored his second goal with the team against Veracruz.
-Bofo helped the team get to the playoffs but they were eliminated by Cruz Azul in the quarter finals.
+Bofo helped the team get to the playoffs but they were eliminated by Cruz Azul in the quarter-finals.

 One of Bofo's best seasons was in the 2008 Apertura where he finished as the 3rd top goal scorer with 9 goals, and was the only Mexican in the top 10 goal scorers.
 He could not play the beginning of the 2008 Clausura because of an injury.
 His first goal of the tournament came on March 7 in a match against his former team Chivas de Guadalajara.
 In the 2009 Apertura he played only 8 of 17 matches and scored one goal.

 Return to Guadalajara

 On December 15, 2009, Bautista rejoined Guadalajara after signing a three-year contract.
+Bautista played in both legs of the 2010 Copa Libertadores finals, and scored the opening goal in the first leg, but Chivas eventually lost to Internacional on aggregate.
 In 2011, he was placed on the transfer list.

 Querétaro

-Bautista was loaned to Gallos Blancos, the reason being that he could have more playing time since Guadalajara debuted many new youngsters from their youth squad.
+Bautista was loaned to Querétaro, the reason being that he could have more playing time since Guadalajara debuted many new youngsters from their youth squad.
 He scored his first goal in a 3–0 win against Estudiantes Tecos.
 Bautista left the club after the season.